Perly Consulting │ Beck Eco

 • 2026-Apr: Peer-reviewed methodology research (American Review of Public Administration) advanced rigorous frameworks for network boundary definition, tie measurement, and temporal analysis, reinforcing ONA's research quality standards.
 HR platform educational coverage cited Deloitte 2024 findings that ONA delivers 3.5x burnout detection improvement and reveals 35% of apparent low performers are actually critical connectors — metrics that signal growing practitioner articulation of the business case despite persistently stalled mainstream adoption.

 • 2026-May: Adoption surveys place explicit ONA usage at 19% of organizations (Second Talent), while operational deployments continue to advance privacy-preserving methodologies — Worklytics published frameworks for manager effectiveness measurement using K-Anonymity and L-Diversity protections on collaboration metadata.
-Practitioner discourse reinforces the informal-network thesis: analysis of structural holes, bottlenecks, and disconnected clusters documents how informal networks govern innovation flows that org charts cannot reveal, with peer-reviewed causal inference research (Harvard, Stanford, UC Irvine) advancing the methodological rigor underpinning these claims.
+Vendor product evolution is accelerating: Worklytics released an AI Usage and Work Patterns Dashboard with Claude and GitLab connectors, positioning ONA-adjacent analytics as the measurement layer for how AI adoption propagates through informal influence channels; culture-audit practitioners report concrete outcomes (8% of employees as key brokers for 60% of cross-functional collaboration; 18% response-time reduction at a European bank via ONA-guided restructuring).
+Practitioner discourse reinforces the informal-network thesis with peer-reviewed causal inference research (Harvard, Stanford, UC Irvine) advancing methodological rigor, but organizational barriers remain unchanged.